Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-protect-worksheet.md

-#Protect a worksheet from changes
+# Protect a worksheet from changes

 This is the fifth step of a tutorial that begins with [Excel Tutorial Create Table](excel-tutorial-create-table.md).
-You need to go through all the preceding steps to get the project in the state that this step assumes.
+You need to completel the preceding steps to get the project in the state that this step assumes.

 ## Configure the manifest to add a second ribbon button